DanielVarzim/Master-s-Thesis-/README.md

 # Master-s-Thesis-
-Code and data necessary to the development of machine learing models capable of identifying and characterizing transpot proteins
+Code used in the development of machine learing models capable of identifying and characterizing transpot proteins.